Mental Illness Symptoms, Causes and Types

 Lifestyle treatment

-There are various alternative treatments that can be used to treat side effects but cannot eliminate mental health issues.
+There are various alternative treatments that can be used to treat side effects, but they cannot eliminate mental health issues.

 Search remedies are effective in managing symptoms, but cannot address the main problem.